pingcap/docs/best-practices/haproxy-best-practices.md

-   chroot      /var/lib/haproxy            # Changes the current directory and sets superuser privileges for the startup process to improve security. pidfile     /var/run/haproxy.pid        # Writes the PIDs of HAProxy processes into this file. maxconn     256                         # The maximum number of concurrent connections per HAProxy thread. nbthread    48                          # The maximum number of threads. （The upper limit is equal to the number of cpus) user        haproxy                     # Same with the UID parameter. group       haproxy                     # Same with the GID parameter.
+   chroot      /var/lib/haproxy            # Changes the current directory and sets superuser privileges for the startup process to improve security. pidfile     /var/run/haproxy.pid        # Writes the PIDs of HAProxy processes into this file. maxconn     256                         # The maximum number of concurrent connections per HAProxy thread. nbthread    48                          # The maximum number of threads.
+(The upper limit is equal to the number of CPUs) user        haproxy                     # Same with the UID parameter. group       haproxy                     # Same with the GID parameter.
 A dedicated user group is recommended. daemon                                  # Makes the process fork into background.
 It is equivalent to the command line "-D" argument.
 It can be disabled by the command line "-db" argument.